Mansfield takes centre stage in brand new season of hit BBC fly-on-the-wall show 'Brickies'

 After learning the ropes last year, he should be well on his way to becoming a fully-fledged bricklayer.
 But a lack of labourers on site has left him doing other people’s work and his frustrations threaten to boil over.

-Speaking to Jack ahead of the release of Season 2, he admits that part of his job is to babysit some of the newer recruits and steer them on the right course to achieve their potential.
+Speaking to Jack ahead of the release of season two, he admits part of his job is to babysit some of the newer recruits and steer them on the right course to achieve their potential.

-But he’s also keen for the show to act as a recruitment front door for young people considering the trade as a future career and says that the building industry is crying out for apprentices to swell the ranks.
+But he is also keen for the show to act as a recruitment front door for young people considering the trade as a future career and says that the building industry is crying out for apprentices to swell the ranks.

 “We have a real shortage of skilled tradespeople and new people entering the profession, not just bricklayers but across the board.
 We do a lot of work in Mansfield and we need more people in construction.
 We get a lot of people applying for apprenticeships with us.
 I’d take them all on if I could but we took on a young lad from Mansfield recently and he’s doing really well.”

-"Jeorgia and her dad are a really good gang of bricklayers,” says Jack.
-“She’s really little and dainty but then you’ll see her picking up a 25kg block.”
+“Georgia and her dad are a really good gang of bricklayers,” says Jack.
+“She’s really little and dainty, but then you’ll see her picking up a 25kg block.”

-And the crew are still busy in the Mansfield area, finishing off a 17-home development Thoresby Street, before beginning a major extension at Millbrook Hospital, next to King’s Mill.
+And the crew are still busy in the Mansfield area, finishing off a 17-home development on Thoresby Street, before beginning a major extension at Millbrook Hospital, next to King’s Mill Hospital in Sutton.